zeux/meshoptimizer/README.md

 When using meshlets for raytracing, the performance characteristics that matter differ from when rendering meshes with rasterization.
 For raytracing, clusters with optimal spatial division that minimize ray-triangle intersection tests are preferred, while for rasterization, clusters with maximum triangle count within vertex limits are ideal.

-To generate meshlets optimized for raytracing, this library provides `meshopt_buildMeshletsSplit` algorithm, which builds clusters using surface area heuristic (SAH) to produce raytracing-friendly cluster distributions:
+To generate meshlets optimized for raytracing, this library provides `meshopt_buildMeshletsSpatial` algorithm, which builds clusters using surface area heuristic (SAH) to produce raytracing-friendly cluster distributions:

 ```c++
 const size_t max_vertices = 64;